bokeh/bokeh/sphinx/source/docs/user_guide/plotting.rst

 .. bokeh-plot:: docs/user_guide/examples/plotting_image.py
     :source-position: above

-Also note in the above example we have set the render level to ``"image"``.
+Also note that in the above example we have set the render level to ``"image"``.
 Normally, all glyphs are drawn *above* grid lines, but setting the ``"image"`` render level can be used to draw *underneath* the grid lines.